-Be aware of tides and use the tide tables we supply to check if you are in doubt.
+Be aware of tides and use tide tables to check if you are in doubt.
 Every year people get cut off by the tide on beaches and sadly from time to time some are swept away by rip currents and freak waves.